Political Science (PSC)

 Prerequisite: PSC 101 or PSC 102.
 Design, execution, and interpretation of research in the field of political science including quantitative and qualitative research methods, theory building, and constructing and testing hypotheses; data collection techniques including survey research methods.
 Offered every semester and summer.

 Prerequisite: PSC 101 or PSC 102 and PSC 203.
 Introduction to quantitative political science research methods, univariate, bivariate and multivariate analysis, statistical inference, sampling, hypothesis testing, measures of association, tests of statistical significance and model assumptions.
 Offered every semester and summer.

 PSC 210 THE AMERICAN PRESIDENCY

 The contemporary presidency, constitutional roles, political powers and the factor of personality, the executive and other political and social institutions, problems and prospects for the presidency.
-Offered fall and summer only.
+Offered at least once a year.

 Equivalent Course: PSC 210W

 PSC 215 URBAN GOVERNMENT

 Introduction to the political economy of urban areas in the United States; focus on explanation of current urban public policies; public vs. private political power, bureaucracy, citizen organization.
 Offered fall only.